BlueByteSystemsInc/PDMShell/src/scripts/REBUILDSOLIDWORKSDOC/REBUILDSOLIDWORKSDOC.md

 This script checks out the selected SOLIDWORKS document, changes the working directory to the file folder, runs a rebuild macro, and checks the file back into SOLIDWORKS PDM.

+>[!TIP]
+> You can download this script directly from the PDMShell Script Library.
+Open PDMShell, open the Script Library, choose **Rebuild SOLIDWORKS Document**, and load the script into the active session.

 ## Script

 ```pdmshell